Freedom from Fear in Discerning Livelihood

 Livelihood is a Big Deal

-I was fascinated to see three rich, substantive comments about last week’s post on discerning livelihood.
+I was fascinated to see four rich, substantive comments about last week’s post on discerning livelihood.
 If you haven’t read them, go back and do so.
 They are as interesting as the post itself, dimensions of it explored, really.
 And also, wow!
 Clearly, we are on to something: what’s the big deal about livelihood?

 It turns out discerning livelihood is important to people of quite varying ages.
 Our parents felt loyalty to an employer was the path to success.
 Success at that time was a safe, reliable income, and a pension.
 I honestly don’t know anyone for whom that is true anymore, least of all you and me, co-creating this blog.